Epi 501 Principles and Methods of Epidemiology I (3)

 Epi 604 Cancer Epidemiology (3)

-Review of concepts and methodological issues central to the conduct of epidemiologic studies of cancer etiology and control.
+Course will offer a review of concepts and methodological issues central to the conduct of epidemiologic studies of cancer etiology and control.
 Overview of the molecular and cellular basis of cancer, the role of experimental studies in assessing human risk, the classification and nomenclature of human cancer and the morphology, natural history and etiologic importance of precursor lesions.
-Application of descriptive and analytic epidemiologic methods to studies of cancer etiology will be illustrated through in- depth reviews of specific forms of neoplasia: leukemias, lymphomas, melanomas and malignant neoplasms of the breast, respiratory, gastrointestinal, reproductive, urinary and nervous systems.
-Discussion of the role of epidemiology in cancer control and fundamental issues in cancer screening.
+Application of descriptive and analytic epidemiologic methods to studies of cancer etiology will be illustrated through in- depth reviews of specific forms of neoplasia and risk factors.
+There will be discussions of the role of epidemiology in cancer control and fundamental issues in cancer screening.
 Prerequisites: Epi 501 and Epi 510.

 Epi 605 Infectious Disease Epidemiology (3)